 Rum’s role in the kitchen is primarily as an ingredient in desserts and baked goods.
 The creative staff at the Duchess Bake Shop, usually reach for one of the darker, British rums.
 “They tend to be more on the rich, toffee-side of the spectrum,” says co-owner Garner Beggs.
 “While the French rums are delicious, they tend to be a bit more subtle [and expensive] and get lost in the baking.”
 Beggs adds that it’s fine to substitute one dark rum for another, but watch out for flavoured rums, such as Captain Morgan Original Spiced or The Kraken.
 “They tend not to bake up so well and the heat can have an odd effect on the flavourings.”

-The recipe is courtesy of Jacob Pelletier, executive chef and co-owner at The Duchess Bake Shop.
-It’s adapted fromThe Duchess Bake Shop Cookbook, which was released in November and is available at Provisions By Duchess and its website.
+This recipe is courtesy of Jacob Pelletier, executive chef and co-owner at The Duchess Bake Shop.
+It’s adapted from The Duchess Bake Shop Cookbook, which was released in November 2014 and an updated version is now available.

 Like this content?
 Get more delivered right to your inbox with Ed.Eats